igorlakic/emulsify-docksal-instructions/README.md

 `cd custom/[YOUR_THEME]`

+5. if you already don't have your Github auth token globally defined you should do this now with (replace "YOUR_TOKEN" with the [token generated on your Github account](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/)):

+`fin exec composer config --global github-oauth.github.com YOUR_TOKEN`
+ - this step is **necessary**, otherwise, you'll get this error after executing command in the following step: "_Failed to clone the git<span>@</span>github&#46;com:drupal-pattern-lab/patternengine-php-twig.git repository_"

-- then run `fin exec npm install` or `fin exec yarn install` command
+6. then run `fin exec npm install` or `fin exec yarn install` command

-- near the end, it will break ("Failed to clone the _git@github.com:drupal-pattern-lab/patternengine-php-twig.git_ repository") and you will have to edit _scripts/pattern_lab.sh_ - change line 8 to:

-`composer create-project drupal-pattern-lab/edition-twig-standard pattern-lab`

-- this change removes the flag "_-n_" for a non-interactive clone.

-- afterwards, run again `fin exec npm install` or `fin exec yarn install` command; Then, you'll have to provide your Github credentials, make a Github token and then copy it to your terminal to continue with the installation process.

-- after a successful instalation you can start your Gulp tasks by runing `fin exec npm start` or `fin exec yarn start`
+7. after a successful instalation you can start your Gulp tasks by runing `fin exec npm start` or `fin exec yarn start`

 - there are 2 access URLs and you'll use the second one (external URL)

-- don't forget to set your theme as a default one; If you created a cloned theme, disable the original Emulsify theme `fin exec drush pmu emulsify -y` (works on Drush 8.x) or with
+8. don't forget to set your theme as a default one; If you created a cloned theme, disable the original Emulsify theme `fin exec drush pmu emulsify -y` (works on Drush 8.x) or with
 `fin exec drupal theme:uninstall emulsify` and enable and set to default your new theme in Drupal (you can do that with the Drupal console command
 `fin exec drupal theme:install emulsify --set-default` or via the Drupal UI)